-Kevin Chern, president of StartFreshToday Inc., an information resource for bankruptcy lawyers, says that when a person files Chapter 7 liquidation bankruptcy, the debtor immediately and dramatically reduces his or her debt-to-income ratio.
+Kevin Chern, a bankruptcy attorney in Chicago, says that when a person files Chapter 7 liquidation bankruptcy, the debtor immediately and dramatically reduces his or her debt-to-income ratio.

 "You also eliminate your ability to qualify for Chapter 7 for another eight years.
 In the eyes of a potential lender, you may actually appear to be a better risk immediately."